COLLEGE INTERNSHIPS & TRAINEESHIPS

-Opportunities for non-students aside, there are essentially three different types of college internships available in the Netherlands: Graduate/thesis internships, traineeships and "afstudeerstage".
+Opportunities for non-students aside, there are essentially three different types of college internships available in the Netherlands: Graduate/thesis internships, micro-internships, traineeships and "afstudeerstage".

 Are you nearing the end of your studies and looking to apply your knowledge in a practical setting?
 You can spend a semester at a company and write your thesis there.
 Thesis internships require a well-articulated thesis project which is then explored and experimented with at the company of your choice.
 Writing your thesis at a company has the added bonus of being both a professional experience and a more practical, problem-solving based approach to your final Master's or Bachelor's project.

 Looking for more flexible, short-time, paid opportunities?
 Micro-internships are short-term commitment and project-based assignments that range from 5 to 40 hours of work.
 Many of them are remote opportunities that are offered throughout the year.

 Though they seem to be the same, traineeships and internships are vastly different opportunities.
 Traineeships aren't exactly a type of internship.
 More regulated than college internships, traineeships usually provide work experience in the context of a degree.
 They are a form of vocational education, where you learn a particular applied skill.
 A traineeship comes with clear objectives and goals and is a concrete way to gain insight into a specific field.
 They are no longer than one year and are compensated.
 Contrarily to college internships, traineeships are typically completed at the end of your studies.